Undergraduate Research Award

 2013 Undergraduate Research Award

 The Forum is proud to announce the two winners of 2013 Undergraduate Research Awards: Madison Stevens of Franklin College (Switzerland) and Narintohn Luangrath of Boston College.
+The students’ projects were judged by faculty from Forum member institutions, who found them to be the best examples of the highest quality academic achievements of undergraduates studying abroad.
+Press Release - December 17, 2013

-Student: Madison Stevens, Franklin College Switzerland
+Student: Madison Stevens, Franklin University Switzerland

 Nominating member: SIT Study Abroad